Community Engagement Manager

 Karen earned a degree in music education from Indiana University, where she played a lot of trombone, visited a lot of classrooms, and drank a lot of coffee.
 She completed her student teaching at Roosevelt High School in Albany Park and spent a year as a K-8 general music teacher in East Chicago, Indiana.
 Before starting at CYSO, Karen worked as an administrator and faculty member at the Merit School of Music.
 She relies on her knowledge of education every day and continues to find joy in teaching.

-In 2019, Karen joined the CYSO team as Community & Family Engagement Coordinator.
-She oversees CYSO’s school-based programs, including direct-instruction partnerships in three CPS elementary schools and counting!
+Karen joined the CYSO staff in 2019 and oversees our school-based programs, including direct-instruction partnerships in three CPS elementary schools and counting!
 Karen coordinates CYSO’s education concert and Ambassadors programs, introducing live classical music to thousands of CPS students each year.
 She keeps CYSO connected with other youth music organizations and guides students and families exploring their musical opportunities in Chicago and beyond.

 Outside of music, Karen enjoys drinking home-roasted coffee with her wife (Annaeka), birding at Montrose Point, and watching Star Trek for the zillionth time.